Xodus

 Once employees are empowered they will feel accountable to the company and perform better - even speak better English because it is but natural for people to return the good favor and trust bestowed upon them.

-to enjoy working together as a team but are forced to leave because of the frustrating work conditions.
+Many want to stay in the company for the simple reason that people have come to enjoy working together as a team but are forced to leave because of the frustrating work conditions.

 No institution can possibly survive if it needs geniuses or supermen to manage it.
 It must be organized in such a way as to be able to get along under a leadership composed of average human beings.